-Universal Setting support Specialist support Statutory assessment Accessing classroom language Accessing classroom language/group work and social play Child responds to environmental sounds at an age-appropriate level.
+Universal Setting Support Specialist Support Statutory Assessment Acce essing Classroom Languag e/Group Work and Social Play Child may miss some spoken information and require repetition.
+Child responds to environmental sounds at an age-appropriate level.
+Child responds to routine language and instruction at an age-appropriate level.
+Child participates in social play and interaction at an age-appropriate level.
 Child may have a temporary loss, most commonly glue ear.
-Child is clinically identified with temporary or permanent hearing impairment which necessitates the use of Child has sustained difficulties that impact on their ability to participate/is significantly behind age Child responds to routine language and instruction at an age-appropriate level.
-Child may miss some spoken information and require repetition. amplification of hearing equipment - SISS SPI team to be involved. related expectations that requires consistent adult support and adjustments to the provision, as Child participates in social play and interaction at an age-appropriate level.
+Child may miss some spoken information and require repetition.
 Child may miss environmental sounds or demonstrate delayed response.
+Child is clinically identified with temporary or permanent hearing impairment which necessitates the use of amplification of hearing equipment - SISS SPI team to be involved.
 Child should be on the SEND register of setting.
-Child requires significant and frequent support and/or adjustments to access provision. recommended by other professionals.
-Communication provision.
-Child may show intermittent responsive to adults and their peers and attempts mostly age-appropriate gestures, signs keywords and/or appropriate vocabulary.
+Child requires significant and frequent support and/or adjustments to access provision.
+Child has sustained difficulties that impact on their ability to participate/is significantly behind age related expectations that requires consistent adult support and adjustments to the provision, as recommended by other professionals.

+Communication Child may show intermittent responsive to adults and their peers and attempts mostly ageappropriate gestures, signs keywords and/or appropriate vocabulary.
 Child may have speech and language delay and gaps in vocabulary or difficulties with social interaction or being understood.
-Child could have significant speech and language difficulties due to diagnosed hearing impairment that requires intervention from specialists and the use of specialist technology, British Sign Language (BSL) use
+Child could have significant speech and language difficulties due to diagnosed hearing impairment that requires intervention from specialists and the use of specialist technology, and British Sign Language (BSL).

-Visual impairment
+Visual Impairment